 Summer Festival Crowns and Headbands (Weekend)

 Would you like to make fun, unique statement headpieces, explore your creativity and gain new hand-making skills?
-This is a Beginners’ course for those who wish to create eye-catching headpieces for festivals and parties.
-This course is low-tech and no previous skills are required, as long as you can hand-sew then this course will be suitable...
+On this beginners’ course you will learn how to create eye-catching headpieces for festivals and parties.
+It is a low-tech course and no previous skills are required apart from the ability to hand-sew...

 Taught by: Joanne Edwards.

-- Design work and assembling flowers on crowns
+- design skills and assembling flowers on crowns

 Joanne Edwards worked within the fashion industry for ten years, designing womenswear and bridal dresses before starting up her own range of headwear and accessories in 2012.
 She studied under innovative milliner Noel Stewart, before working for couture milliner Edwina Ibbotson and fashion milliner to the celebrities Piers Atkinson.
 Joanne creates hand crafted bespoke hats and accessories for private clients and special events, such as Royal Ascot.
 She also collaborates on fashion and headwear projects, for brands including Vidal Sassoon.

 - Thimble/sewing needles

 - Fabric scissors

 - If you have a digital camera or camera phone, it would be useful to bring along.